Risk by the Grain: What Investors Miss About Risk

 The Whisper Before the Collapse

-There will always be another grain of sand — another unknown factor, another model that almost got it right, another assumption that nearly held up.
-The key question is whether we keep paying attention — not when the visible collapse starts, but in the quiet moments before.
+There will always be another grain of sand ; another unknown factor, another model that almost got it right, another assumption that nearly held up.
+The key question is whether we keep paying attention .
+Because once the whole structure falls, it's too late to ask where the first grain went missing.